Skip to main content

 Vegan chocolate by non-vegan brands

-The largest chocolate brands like Cadbury or Galaxy (owned by Mars) are now offering a widening plant based line.
-Galaxy launched its first vegan products in 2019 while Cadbury’s first vegan chocolate started selling in 2021, and many animal lovers were thrilled to be able to now buy vegan products from their old favourite chocolate brands.
+The largest chocolate brands like Cadbury (owned by Mondelez) or Galaxy (owned by Mars) are offering increasing amounts of plant-based options.
+Galaxy launched its first vegan products in 2019 while Cadbury’s first started selling vegan chocolate in 2021.

-However, the majority of these companies’ profit is still originating from dairy chocolate.
-Cadbury’s parent company Mondelez’ turnover is close to £25bn.
+However, the majority of these companies’ profit still originates from dairy chocolate.
+Cadbury’s parent company Mondelez’ turnover is over £25bn.
 The Cadbury website lists dozens of milk chocolate products but just two vegan alternatives.

-Therefore, when you buy a vegan chocolate bar from one of these multinationals you’re still supporting a company that depends on the exploitation of other animals.
+Therefore, buying a vegan chocolate bar from one of these multinationals still supports a company that depends on the exploitation of other animals.

 What are the best options for vegan chocolate by vegan companies?

-The following are the top scoring, fully vegan brands own by completely vegan companies in our ethical chocolate guide.
+The following are fully vegan brands owned by completely vegan companies and are high scoring in our ethical chocolate guide.
 They are listed here in alphabetical order.

 Moo Free

-Moo Free’s cocoa is Rainforest Alliance certified and grown in the Dominican Republic.
-The company sells both organic and non-organic chocolates for shoppers with different budgets.
-Moo Free also sells discounted ‘wonky chocolate’, plus ethical malteser-esque chocolate balls and chocolate-covered honeycomb.
+Moo Free’s cocoa is Rainforest Alliance certified.
+Moo Free also sells discounted ‘wonky chocolate’ (cracked or misshapen chocolate that the company sells at a reduced cost), plus ethical malteser-esque chocolate balls and chocolate-covered honeycomb.

 Ombar